ZachAndrews98/Docker-Automation/README.md

 - `--stop`: Stop a running Container.
 Requires `--name` flag.

 - `--restart`: Restart a stopped or killed Container.
 Requires `--name` flag.

+#### Advanced Command Flags

+- `--no-install`: Skip the installation check/process.

+- `--threaded`: Do not run the program on a separate thread in the background.

+- `--sep`: Do not run the image in a new terminal window.